turingschool/curriculum/source/projects/blogger.markdown

 The third column is similar to a regular expression which is matched against the requested URL.
 Elements in parentheses are optional.
 Markers starting with a `:` will be made available to the controller with that name.
 In our example line, `/articles(.:format)` will match the URLs `/articles/`, `/articles.json`, `/articles` and other similar forms.

 The fourth column is where the route maps to in the applications.
-Our example has `{:action=>"index", :controller=>"articles"}`, so requests will be sent to the `index` method of the `ArticlesController` class.
+Our example has `articles#index`, so requests will be sent to the `index` method of the `ArticlesController` class.

 Now that the router knows how to handle requests about articles, it needs a place to actually send those requests, the *Controller*.